hyperquantum/PMP/README.md

  * Separate play history for each user and for public mode

-2. DEPENDENCIES FOR RUNNING PMP
+2. Dependencies For Running PMP
 -------------------------------

 You need to run a MySQL server instance.
 PMP currently uses MySQL to store its data.
 It may be possible to use MariaDB instead of MySQL, but I have not verified if that really works.